hiroaki-yamamoto/node-validator-nu/README.md

 ~~~~

 ### Modern Style
-Calling ```validate``` or ```validateFiles```, vnu.jar is launched for every
+Calling ```validate``` or ```validateFiles```, vnu.jar is launched for
-time.
+each calls.
 Therefore, those functions are very slow as described above.
-To avoid this problem, Launching vnu.jar as long-term process
+To avoid this problem, Launching vnu.jar as a long-term process
-like HTTP service and Using Web Interface API are needed.
+like HTTP service and using Web Interface API are needed.
-(And these procedure is a little-bit weird...)
+(And these procedures are a little-bit weird...)

 Since version 2.0.0, There is a class named ```Vnu``` that launches vnu.jar
 as a HTTP server, and validate HTMLs.